zydou/arti/doc/dev/rpc-book/src/rpc-connect-sketch.md

 > with which only it can communicate,
 > and which exits whenever the RPC client no longer needs it.
 >
-> This would likely be a third kind of connect string,
+> This would likely be a third kind of connect point,
 > likely looking for `arti` in the default search `$PATH`,
 > with option to override the location of `arti`.
 >